-Can you tell us about the starting point of Back Bone Books?
+BR: Can you tell us about the starting point of back bone books?

 "The car is faster than the bicycle," said Eco, "but cars have not made bicycles obsolete and no new technological improvement can make a bicycle better than it was before.
 The idea that a new technology abolishes a previous role is much too simplistic."

-I am bringing three new titles.
+CT: I am bringing three new titles.
 I'm very excited about them!
 Point Break, which is a collaboration with the graphic designer Maxime Gambus.
 A book printed in Riso that you have to tear apart to create waves given by the white of the paper.
-Zieglergasse 26/19, which is BackBoneBooks’ first newspaper publication, containing photographs that Samantha Bohatsch took while living for some time in Vienna.
-I also bring Blind Booking which is a fold-out poster book made in collaboration with Robert Hamacher.
-We went to a blind booking trip, ended up in Sardinia and discovered a new territory by getting lost, just as Christopher Columbus did.
+Zieglergasse 26/19, which is back bone books’ first newspaper publication, containing photographs that Samantha Bohatsch took while living for some time in Vienna.
+I will also bring Blind Booking which is a fold-out poster book made in collaboration with Robert Hamacher.
+We went on a blind booking trip, ended up in Sardinia and discovered a new territory by getting lost, just as Christopher Columbus did.

 Claudia de la Torre is an artist born in Mexico City, she studied at State Academy of Fine Arts Karlsruhe and runs the independent publishing house Back Bone Books.